Rosacea Treatments in Charleston, SC | Réforme Dermatology & Aesthetics

 Rosacea Treatment Options in Charleston, SC

-While there isn’t a cure for rosacea, Dr. Vasile offers treatment options to help manage your symptoms and ease your discomfort.
-She’ll work alongside you to design a treatment plan that addresses the specific type of rosacea you have, including topical medications, oral antibiotics, light therapy, or laser therapy.
+While there isn’t a cure for rosacea, Dr. Vasile offers ways to manage your symptoms and ease your discomfort.
+She’ll work alongside you to design a treatment plan that addresses your specific type of rosacea, including topical medications, oral antibiotics, or laser therapy.

 Topical medications include:

-Oral antibiotics are another option for easing swelling, reducing redness, and improving acne breakouts.
+Oral antibiotics like doxycycline and minocycline are another option for easing swelling, reducing redness, and controlling breakouts.
 Most people notice significant skin tone and texture improvements after taking oral medication for a month.

-Light therapies, such as Intense Pulse Light therapy or BroadBand Light therapy, may also be a treatment option for some patients.
+Light therapies, such as intense pulsed light or broadband light, may also be a treatment option for some patients.
 IPL uses fragmented light to destroy unwanted pigmentation without damaging surrounding tissues.
-Over time, the body will absorb these broken melanin particles leaving little to no trace of them behind.
+Over time, the body will absorb these broken melanin particles, leaving little to no trace of them behind.

 BBL is quickly becoming a popular rosacea treatment due to its unique and effective approach.
 The BBL system delivers targeted light energy to deeper layers of skin, encouraging cell turnover and the generation of healthy, new skin cells while also shrinking enlarged blood vessels.

 Wearing sunscreen daily and avoiding harsh products that may irritate your skin can also prevent flare-ups.
 Finding the perfect skincare routine for your rosacea can be challenging.
-Dr. Vasile has built an impressive reputation on social media and through educational blog posts on how to pick products for your skin type.
-By combining the principles of your skin care products and daily activities and habits, Dr. Vasile can create a rosacea skincare regime that is designed specifically for you.
+Dr. Vasile has built an impressive reputation on social media and through educational blog posts on how to pick products based on your skin type.
+Dr. Vasile can design a rosacea regimen specifically for you after learning what you use to care for your complexion and your other daily activities and habits.

 Ready To Schedule an Appointment for Your Rosacea?